folio-org/okapi/doc/guide.md

 actually logging in.

-The first routing entry says that this module is interested in seeing any request at all, and on a pretty low level (10) too, which means that any request should go through the auth module before being directed to the module that does the actual work.
+The first routing entry says that this module is interested in seeing any request at all, and on a pretty low level too (10), which means that any request should go through the auth module before being directed to a higher-level module that does the actual work.
 In this way, supporting modules like authentication or logging can be tied to some or all requests.

-Then we deploy it as before
+Then we deploy it as before:

 ```
 curl -w '\n' -X POST -D - \
   -H "Content-type: Application/Json" \
-  --data-binary @/tmp/authmodule.json  \
+  -d @/tmp/authmodule.json  \
   http://localhost:9130/_/modules

 ```